Qstack-xyz/Quadratic-Framework/README.md

 We believe in a welcoming and inclusive environment for all contributors.
 Please read our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) to understand our community standards and participation guidelines.

 ---

-The framework now has a general structure, and the Algorand-specific details are housed under the "Blockchain Implementations" section.
-This format can easily accommodate additional blockchains in the future.